moderna/ma-image-resize-tool/README.md

     ```
     The path of the --config parameter is relative to the current working directory.

+### Templates (optional setup)
+The tool includes config.json templates for mobile developers.
+These include icons, screenshots and promo gfx for Apple iOS, Google Play, Windows Store, Amazon, BlackBerry and Samsung.

+Here is the setup command:
+    ```
+    ma-image-resize-tool setup --orientation portrait --location yourInstallDir
+    ```
+    * "--orientation" has to be either "landscape" or "portrait"
+    * " --location" is optional (default is the current working directory)

 ### Advanced config files
 To help with version control the tool supports two config files: "config.json" and "config-local.json".
 Values in config-local.json will be merged with (overwrite) values in config.json.
 We recommend to add "config-local.json" to your .gitignore file and store only workstation specific configs in it.